maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

      2. Avoid accidental loss

 Storing bitcoin shouldn't rob them of their best properties.
-So in addition, good bitcoin storage should be:
+So in addition, good bitcoin storage should:

-     3. Low-cost
+     3. Be low-cost

-and in case you need to leave the country in a hurry, or if you inexplicably wash up naked on a foreign shore:
+And in case you need to leave the country in a hurry, or if you inexplicably wash up naked on a foreign shore, your coin should:

-     4. Globally accessible
+     4. Be globally accessible

 We realize #4 is ridiculous, but still, it's fun to think about.

 Achieving all four of these goals simultaneously is challenging, and most systems we looked at fell short on at least one of these axes.
-We'll cover those later in this article, but first, we suggest a prefered method to store your retirement coin, which is:
+We'll cover those later in this article, but first, we recommend a scheme to store your retirement coin, which is:

 ### A Security-Enhanced *Brain Wallet*